 AvaTrade does not charge commissions on CFDs.
 AvaTrade is commission-free.

-The minimum deposit to start trading on AvaTrade is £100 or 100 units of your base account currency, this applies to all payment methods.
+£100 is the minimum deposit to start trading on AvaTrade.
+It is also 100 units of your base account currency, this applies to all payment methods.

 Is AvaTrade good for beginners?